Oil prices rise on demand prospects as lockdowns start to ease

 Australian national carrier Qantas Airways' QAN.AX Chief Executive Alan Joyce said on Tuesday that "international travel demand could take years to return to what it was."

-With Saudi Arabia, Russia other major producers and companies slashing output, the market shrugged off a decision by the Texas energy regulator to cancel a vote on mandating a 20% output cut in the United States' biggest oil-producing state.
+"Travel demand is essentially zero for the foreseeable future," United Airlines Holdings Inc spokesman Frank Benenati said.
+The Chicago-based carrier plans to cut at least 3,400 management and administrative positions in October.

-The Texas Railroad Commission had been due to hold the vote on Tuesday, but Commissioner Ryan Sitton was unable to win support from his fellow commissioners for the plan.
-The proposal was strongly opposed by oil trade groups and major shale producers.
+With Saudi Arabia, Russia other major producers and companies slashing output, the market shrugged off a decision by a Texas energy regulator to abandon his proposal for a 20% output cut in the United States' biggest oil-producing state.

 "The intent in itself was positive - but it was always going to be a long shot," Hynes said.